-Any differences between the Critical Skill Sets selected by Boss and Self are of particular interest.
+Any differences between the Critical Skill Sets selected by Boss (you) and Self (the manager) are of particular interest.
 Such differences suggest important differences between the expectations of the Boss and the focus of the Self.
-They should be a subject of discussion between you and your Boss.
+They should be a subject of discussion between you and Darcy Walker.